vindhya/LS-Pro-React-I/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* let
+		* The `let` syntax is similar to `var` from ES5, however, the scope is bound to the block which it is defined within.
 	* const
+		* `const` is used to declare variables as well, but does not allow changing the value of the variable after it's first definition.
 	* ES6 Classes
+		* ES6 classes are a simpler way of writing constructor functions.
 	* import/export
+		* `import` brings assets into the current file/scope.
+For example, it may be used on the React framework, css files, image files, even other JavaScript classes.
+		* The `export` command allows exporting of a class so that the component can be used by other parts of the app.
 	* JSX
+		* JSX is how HTML is referenced within React.
+It has special syntax to call upon JavaScript variables/syntax.
 	* this.props
+		* `this.props` grabs any HTML attributes attached to the object currently being worked with.

 2. Fork and clone this repo.
 When you need to commit use the following commands.